How Long Does it Take for Child Support to Start in Texas?

 • All documentation regarding both parents’ incomes and assets.

-One of the most common questions our attorneys get from clients is how long does the child support process take?
+One of the most common questions our attorneys get from clients is when will I receive my child support payment?
 Receiving child support payments is reliant on a number of different factors, which makes it difficult to say with any certainty how long it will be before child support payments start to arrive.

 Enforcement of Child Support Orders